 The best time to invest was yesterday, the second best time is today.

-By investing part of your paycheck as soon as you receive it, you force yourself to invest as early as you can.
+The financial markets go up and down.
+But the long-term trend is upward.
+The longer you wait to invest, the more likely you are to miss out on returns.
+By investing part of your salary as soon as you receive it, you force yourself to invest as early as possible.

 No temptation to time the market